Code Review Best Practices from SmartBear

 • Set clear expectations

-• Try to resolve review issues quickly
+• Try to resolve issues quickly

 6. Close the Review when everyone is satisfied